syiming/testbed/docs/source/support/gcp.md

 # Get started with Google Cloud Platform

+## Reminder: STOP YOUR INSTANCES

+We've put this reminder in the beginning to both emphasize the importance and to remind users first thing when they open the guide.

+_**Stopping instances** is very important and can be done by clicking on the stop button at the top of the page showing your instances._ Otherwise, you **will run out of credits**.
+More details about this below.

+## Overview

+This section will explain the advantages of using Google Cloud Platform and introduce essential elements required.
+Information about how to shut down expensive components will also be discussed.

+### Colab vs. GCP

 There are 3 basic elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM) and TPU.

 ## Overview